 In addition, the Committee asks Pay Governance to analyze the appropriateness of the company's short and long-term compensation program design.
 The Committee and the board also consider the burn rate with respect to the equity awards when deciding how much of the total direct compensation package should be composed of equity-based awards.
 Burn rate is the total equity awarded in a fiscal year divided by the total weighted average common shares outstanding for the year.
-Our three-year average burn rate for the time period from 2015 to 2017 is approximately 2.5%, which is generally consistent with burn rate practices among our peers and the Equilar 500 (source: 2017 Equilar Equity Compensation Trends report).
+Our three-year average burn rate for the time period from 2016 to 2018 is approximately 2.94%.